GLATFELTER REPORTS FULL YEAR AND FOURTH QUARTER 2016 EARNINGS

 • Acquisition and integration related costs.
 These adjustments include costs directly related to the consummation of the acquisition process and those related to integrating businesses previously acquired.
 These costs are irregular in timing and as such may not be indicative of our past and future performance.

 Unlike net income determined in accordance with GAAP, non-GAAP adjusted earnings does not reflect all charges and gains recorded by the Company for the applicable period and, therefore, does not present a complete picture of the Company’s results of operations for the respective period.
 However, non-GAAP adjusted earnings provide a measure of how the Company’s core operations are performing, which management believes is useful to investors because it allows comparison of such operations from period to period.
 Non-GAAP adjusted earnings should not be considered in isolation from, or as a substitute for, measures of financial performance prepared in accordance with GAAP.

-Glatfelter is a global supplier of specialty papers and fiber-based engineered materials, offering innovation, world-class service and over a century and a half of technical expertise.
-Headquartered in York, PA, the company employs over 4,300 people and serves customers in over 100 countries.
+Glatfelter is a global supplier of specialty papers and engineered materials, offering innovation, world-class service and over a century and a half of technical expertise.
+Headquartered in York, PA, the company employs approximately 4,300 people and serves customers in over 100 countries.
 U.S. operations include facilities in Pennsylvania and Ohio.
 International operations include facilities in Canada, Germany, France, the United Kingdom and the Philippines, and sales and distribution offices in China and Russia.
 Glatfelter’s sales approximate $1.6 billion annually and its common stock is traded on the New York Stock Exchange under the ticker symbol GLT.
 Additional information may be found at www.glatfelter.com.

 Corporate Headquarters (York, PA)